OTI Festival 1977: Festival overview

 The festival was held on Saturday 12 November 1977, beginning at 24:00 CET (23:00 UTC).
 (Note: Which was actually Sunday 13 November in peninsular Spain.)
 It was presented by Mari Cruz Soriano and Miguel de los Santos.
 The musical director was Rafael Ibarbia who conducted the 44-piece RTVE Light Music Orchestra and the mixed choir of six voices when required.
 The draw to determine the running order (R/O) was held at Prado del Rey a few days before the event.
 The show featured an orchestral performance of "Canta cigarra", the winning song from the previous year.

-The winner was the song "Quincho Barrilete" performed by Eduardo "Guayo" González representing Nicaragua.
+The winner was the song "Quincho Barrilete", written by Carlos Mejía Godoy, and performed by Eduardo "Guayo" González representing Nicaragua.
 Its performer and its conductor received a trophy each, while its songwriter received two, (Note: Collected by Octavio Sacasa, head of the Nicaraguan delegation, since Carlos Mejía Godoy was absent.) one for composer and another for lyricist.
 The trophy for the performer was delivered by María Ostiz; the one for the lyricist by Luis Ezcurra, vice-president of OTI; the one for the conductor by Jesús Álvarez Botero, president of the OTI programs committee; and the one for the composer by Guillermo Cañedo, president of OTI.
 The festival ended with a reprise of the winning entry.